-Stay-home SoCal moms know we wear flip flops for months on end … maybe a few chilly weeks in Uggs.
-We don’t brush our hair unless it’s our turn to volunteer at school.
-Monday through Friday I drank coffee and ushered Junior along in the divine comfort of yoga pants and stretchy tee’s.
-I’d turn right around to do laundry, dishes and freelance graphic design work, while other cars turned onto the freeway.
+We stay-home moms in SoCal wear flip-flops for months on end with maybe a few chilly weeks in Uggs.
+We barely even brush our hair unless it’s our turn to volunteer.
+Weekdays I had coffee and ushered Junior along in the divine comfort of yoga pants and stretchy tee’s.
+I’d turn right around after drop-off to do laundry, dishes and freelance graphic design work, while other cars were turning onto the freeway.

-After ten years I was proud Junior could get ready without me, but one of the highlights of returning to an on-site office for the first time in her life was being side-by-side at the vanity, prepping for our days apart in the world.
+After ten years I was proud Junior didn’t need me to help her get ready.
+One of the highlights of my returning to the office grind was our being side-by-side at the bathroom mirror, fixing our hair for our days apart in the world.

-I had worried about her being in day care for two hours after school and all day during vacations.
-Truly I missed picking her up at 3pm and hearing grade school gossip over froyo, after chatting with moms in their flip-flops waiting for the bell.
+I worried about her being in day care after school and all day during vacations.
+Truly I missed picking her up at 3pm and hearing grade school gossip over froyo, after a chat with the moms in their flip-flops waiting for the bell.

-I decided to spend half one paycheck monthly on an after school program, where perky young “counselors” with admirable energy levels led group activities and chatted with my girl.
-They seemed wholesome enough, and the behavior of her fellow “campers” ran the same gamut as her classmates’.
-Junior proudly told me she made new friends she’d never have gotten to know during the school day with its restrictive cliques and minimal free time.
+I decided to spend half a paycheck every month on an after school program, where perky young “counselors” with admirable energy levels led group activities and chatted with my girl.
+They seemed wholesome enough, and the behavior of her fellow “campers” was no more nefarious than her classmates’.
+Junior proudly told me she was making friends she wouldn’t have met during the school day, with its restrictive cliques and structure.

 Would she have been better off with me and her screens at home for those hours?
 For us, it was no longer a choice.
 But I came to realize that being the not-at-home mom after ten years was working out for the best.
 My child had company, safe supervision and less screen time in child care.

 And those ten years with her stay-at-home momma would always be a part of her.
 For better or worse!